parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/end-of-life.md

 This is a delicate balancing act.
 Parkinson’s medicines are used to improve symptoms and so in general should be continued.
 They should be optimised where possible, to achieve best control of symptoms.
 The benefits and side effects must be considered, and these can change over time.

-Conditions also change over time: for example, many people develop difficulty in swallowing pills.
-This may require a change, for example to medicine given as a patch on the skin (e.g. rotigotine patch).

-If someone is nearing end of their life, it is good to prepare for symptoms that may happen.
-This may involve getting medicine just in case it is needed.
-These ‘anticipatory’ medicines may include medicine to control pain, breathlessness, distress or agitation, nausea and secretions.
-These are considered for anyone near the end of life and are not specific to any medical condition.
-However, the _choice_ of these medicines should take Parkinson’s into consideration:
-- Haloperidol, metoclopramide and prochlorperazine (used for sickness) should generally be avoided even in palliative care for people with Parkinson’s.
-They can worsen Parkinson’s symptoms.
-- Alternatives such as cyclizine or ondansetron should be considered for nausea.
-- Domperidone is suitable in Parkinson’s (but is not given by injection).

-When a person is dying, they may not be able to take pills so small injections may be used.
-These injections go just under the skin, rather than via a drip into a vein.
-If the medicine injection is needed very regularly, a ‘pump’ to give the medicine continuously under the skin may be considered.

 <div class="video-container">
 <iframe
   width="560"